guraltsev/guraltsev.github.io/content/teaching/fa22-math2310/_index.md

 Access to the electronic version of the book is provided with access to the course homework.
 No need to buy a physical copy!

-Access to online HW is through [Cengage - Webassign](https://www.webassign.net/).
+Access to online HW is through [Cengage - WebAssign](https://www.webassign.net/).
 The course access code is on [Collab](https://collab.its.virginia.edu/portal/site/919a961a-6bab-40d8-9d89-a51d89d52296/page/764594af-0f1b-48cf-bea7-d1d7e7f8602e)

 Course access content has an associated cost.
 Cengage offers a trial period until 09/06/2022.
 If you are not sure whether you will continue with the course or will consider dropping it, please make use of the trial.

 # Overview

 The course is an introduction to calculus of functions of several variables.
 We study:

-- the geometry and algebra of two and three dimensional space, including dot and cross products of vectors.
+- the geometry and algebra of two and three-dimensional space, including dot and cross products of vectors.
-- paths and motion in space: vector-valued functions of a single variable
+- Paths and motion in space: vector-valued functions of a single variable
 - Multivariable differential calculus: partial derivatives, directional derivatives, the chain rule in several variables.
 - Optimization of functions of several variables: critical points, extrema, second derivative test, boundary behavior, method of Lagrange multipliers.
 - Integration over 2D and 3D domains: Fubini's theorem, change of variables formula, integration in polar, cylindrical, and spherical coordinates
 - Parameterized surfaces and integration over surfaces